Clara taught how to work both independently and in groups

 Do you have more experiences from your time as a student that helped you get to where you are today?

-IAGG was extremely different in scope and approach to my bachelor studies, this helped me to become more flexible and open-minded, more challenge-oriented and not too narrow-sighted when diverse job opportunities, sometimes apparently not too close to my field of studies arose.
-I have learned to be more open-minded, risk-taking and to step out of my comfort zone.
+IAGG was extremely different in scope and approach to my bachelor studies, this helped me to become more flexible and open-minded, more challenge-oriented, and not too narrow-sighted when diverse job opportunities, sometimes apparently not too close to my field of studies arose.
+I have learned to be more open-minded, and risk-taking and to step out of my comfort zone.

 What was it like to study at the Department of Political Science?

 Challenging, extremely challenging.
-We were fed a lot of input, met tens of extremely capable academics and researchers.
+We were fed a lot of input, and met tens of extremely capable academics and researchers.
 We had to process a lot of food for thought and learn to think for ourselves.
-We learned to form well-rounded analysis and opinions fact-based and in limited timeframes.
+We learned to form well-rounded analyses and opinions fact-based and in limited timeframes.
 All in all, we learned to think with our heads and independently.

 Haga campus is one of the most comfortable and welcoming facilities I had the privilege to study into.
-The campus was basically my second home, the possibility to spend time in there studying even on the evening and weekends, being able to come and go as we pleased and the kitchen facilities made it the perfect place for a commuting student like me, I used to live in Stenungsund 55 minutes from Gothenburg by train, to fulfill my student duties and live my student life.
+The campus was basically my second home, the possibility to spend time there studying even on the evening and weekends, being able to come and go as we pleased and the kitchen facilities made it the perfect place for a commuting student like me, I used to live in Stenungsund 55 minutes from Gothenburg by train, to fulfill my student duties and live my student life.

 As for the city of Gothenburg, I deeply love the city and the region and it is for me my second home outside of Italy.
 Gothenburg is a beautiful and welcoming city.

-Finally, students who are studying right now and might be worried about getting jobs in the future - what are your top five tips for them?
+Finally, for students who are studying right now and might be worried about getting jobs in the future - what are your top five tips for them?

 Do not limit yourself to one path in life.
 When I was a student I thought I would become a scholar in Political Science and then I ended up pursuing a career in business and digital innovation.
-As long as you are young, try to build as much experience as possible in many different fields, from volunteering, to office work, to international/development institutions and private corporations.
+As long as you are young, try to build as much experience as possible in many different fields, from volunteering to office work, to international/development institutions and private corporations.